ATDaniel/ServerlessProductAPI/README.md

 # Serverless Product API

-This is a simple API created using AWS serverless technologies.
+This is a simple API created using serverless AWS technologies.
 It supports three endpoints- one for creating new products, reading a single product, and searching products by tags.

+The architecture of this application is very simple.
+It's a single AWS Lambda function running an Express server, and it makes read and write calls to a DynamoDB table.
+The lambda is exposed publically through an API Gateway endpoint.

 The Express server and routes are contained in the `src/handler.js` file and there are two additional files– `src/validate.js` that contains utility functions to enforce a set of rules on Product creation, and `src/dynamoScanBuilder.js` that has two utility functions used in building the search query for the DynamoDB scan.

 ## Technologies Used: